+Signature

-(Compliance contact or
+Signature (Compliance contact or

 designated authority):

+Name of signatory: +

-Name of sig natory:
+Name of Signatory.

-Position wit hin the company
+Position within the company:

+Date:

-Date: •
+Date:

 Note

 Use of this declaration should be restricted to periods when the Renewables & CHP Register and the online Compliance Report are unavailable.
 You will be informed by Ofgem when the Register is unavailable and when this declaration and manual Compliance Report should be used.